nchiasson-dgi/CodeSniffer/README.md

         uses: actions/checkout@v2

       - name: Run CodeSniffer
-        uses: discoverygarden/CodeSniffer@v1
+        uses: discoverygarden/CodeSniffer@v1.0.0
         with:
           path: ./
 ```
 This will run the sniffer each time code is pushed to your repo.
-You should replace the `path` with your `src` directory (or whatever you want to run the sniffer on).